TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :office: Vendor: Coldcard
 :scroll: Title: Ransom attack on Coldcard's receive address verification
 :nerd_face: Detail: By inserting newlines in the derivation path string sent to the Coldcard, the displayed characters could be split.
-This could trick users into verifying an address for a keypath that is not easily accessible.
+This could trick users into verifying an address for a BIP32 derivation path that is not easily accessible.
-:poop: Bug: Bad input validation
+:poop: Bug: Bad input validation from host
 :dart: Explanation from reporter: https://thecharlatan.github.io/Ransom-Coldcard/

 :office: Vendor: Shift Cryptosecurity